Rehabilitation Programs Division

 - Assist in the mother-infant attachment which leads to a healthy relationship.

-The BAMBI Program will allow the mother and infant to bond in the residential facility for up to 6 months.
+The BAMBI Program will allow the mother and infant to bond in the residential facility for up to 12 months (longer stays may be considered on a case-by-case basis).
 Both will release from the facility once she has completed her sentence, assisted by an individualized transitional release plan that will be developed during their stay.

 TDCJ - Rehabilitation Programs Division